ai-forever/digital_peter_aij2020/README.md

 Percentage of corrected files = 1.57%
 ```

+Actually, the public leaderboard **will not be recalculated** on the fixed **test_public** in view of the insignificance of the fixes and the proximity of the end of the competition

+Oppositely, we will calculate private leaderbord on corrected **test_private**.

 ## MAIN DESCRIPTION

 Digital Peter is an educational task with a historical slant created on the basis of several AI technologies (Computer Vision, NLP, and knowledge graphs).
 The task was prepared jointly with the Saint Petersburg Institute of History (N.P.Lihachov mansion) of Russian Academy of Sciences, Federal Archival Agency of Russia and Russian State Archive of Ancient Acts.